Trophy boar tusks in centimeters. Processing and registration of hunting trophies. Life in the wild

 Boar tusk processing

 Rice.
-69. Extraction of boar tusks
+69. Extracting boar tusks

-From the book For the sake of a single word author Agranovsky Valery Abramovich
+From the book For the Sake of a Single Word author Agranovsky Valery Abramovich

 From the book Do-it-yourself stoves and fireplaces author Zvonarev Nikolai Mikhailovich